raspichu/VRC-tools/README.md

 The script generates a clean copy of the GameObject with only the necessary bones.

 1. Select a GameObject in your Scene or Hierarchy that you want to clean up.
-2. Right-click on the GameObject in the Hierarchy tab and select `Unused Bone Remover`.
+2. Right-click on the GameObject in the Hierarchy tab and select `Pichu -> Unused Bone Remover`.
-   - Alternatively, you can execute the script by navigating to `Tools -> Unused Bone Remover`.
+   - Alternatively, you can execute the script by navigating to `Tools -> Pichu -> Unused Bone Remover`.

 ### Parameters to MA parameters